-(I) Share-based payments
+(l) Share-based payments

-The Company has a stock option plan that is described in note 14(c).
+The Company has a stock option plan that is described in note 14(c), an employee share purchase plan described in note 14(b) and performance shares described in note 14(e).
 Share-based payments to employees are measured at the fair value of the instruments issued and amortized over the vesting periods.
 The amount recognized as an expense is adjusted to reflect the number of awards expected to vest.
 The offset to the recorded cost is to share-based payments reserve.
 Consideration received on the exercise of stock options is recorded as share capital and the related share-based payments reserve is transferred to share capital.
 Charges for options that are forfeited before vesting are reversed from share-based payment reserve.